SimWorks MCP

 Compared to traditional simulation workflows, SimWorks MCP delivers significant value enhancements:

-- Simplified User Experience: Through semantic parsing, the AI assistant translates complex scripting syntax into intuitive natural language interactions.
-Users can perform professional operations through conversation without diving into coding details, achieving a "what you say is what you get" experience.
+- Simplified User Experience: Through semantic parsing, the AI assistant translates intuitive natural language interactions into complex software operations.
+Users can perform professional operations through conversation without needing to master intricate software details, achieving a "what you say is what you get" experience.

-- Superior Engineering Efficiency: By converting repetitive modeling, parameter setting, and simulation scheduling into natural language execution, the product drastically shortens the iteration cycle from initial design concept to simulation results.
+- Superior Engineering Efficiency: By converting repetitive modeling, parameter configuration, and simulation task scheduling into natural language-driven executions, the product shortens the iteration cycle from design concept to simulation results.

 Core Functions & Features